Yakuza 3: Extra DLC

 This pre-order only extra DLC are also available for the Japanese version, for which they were delivered for free through an eight-week downloadable content campaign.
 This DLC can be downloaded on the PlayStation Network.
 This was also released with pre-order in the UK.

 Marketing and release

 Tie-in and product placement

-Producer Toshihiro Nagoshi made twenty-seven tie-in with local companies to produce 3D model reproductions of existing shop, restaurant or hostess bar buildings.
+General director Toshihiro Nagoshi made twenty-seven tie-in with local companies to produce 3D model reproductions of existing shop, restaurant or hostess bar buildings.
 Such replicas include real exterior, interior, products, menus and sometimes jingles.